eshannaik/Parkinsons-Disease/README.md

 # Parkinsons-Disease

-### The Dataset has been gone from https://archive.ics.uci.edu/ml/machine-learning-databases/parkinsons/
+### The Dataset has been got from https://archive.ics.uci.edu/ml/machine-learning-databases/parkinsons/
 ### The project is done in Google Colab.

 ________________________________________________________________________________________________________________________________